New Jersey Road Defect Car Accident Attorneys

 If you or a loved one has been the victim of a road defect accident, you may be under the impression that there is nothing you can do.
 Wrong.
 If you’ve been hurt as the result of a road defect, you may be entitled to compensation for your injuries.
 Government agencies have a duty and responsibility to maintain safe roadways for New Jersey drivers.
 When they fail to uphold that safety standard, you may be able to recover compensation for the damage that failure caused.

-Contact the team at Brach Eichler Trial Lawyers today to discuss the facts surrounding your road defect case.
+Contact the team at Brach Eichler Injury Lawyers today to discuss the facts surrounding your road defect case.
 Call (973) 364-8300 to schedule a free case evaluation today.